 Six Leading Patient Centric Programs

 EyeForPharma, Philadelphia – Pharmaceutical innovators are getting patients involved in every aspect of drug development, from clinical trial design to commercialization to peer-to-peer support.
-Here are five of our favorites from the #efpphilly stage:
+Here are six of our favorites from the #efpphilly stage:

 The UPL addresses widely voiced concerns among consumers and health care advocates that communications about medicines are not designed for an optimal patient experience.
 It’s an open source project that worked with patients, caregivers and advocates over two years to co-create new principles and tools designed to change how we talk to patients and caregivers to better foster learning.